i-sevostyanov/k8s-playground/README.md

 ### Monitoring

 #### Grafana
-To access the grafana dashboards, you need to do port forwarding as follows:
+To access the grafana dashboards, you need to set up port forwarding as follows:
 ```shell
 vagrant ssh management
 kubectl port-forward `kubectl get pods -l app=grafana -n monitoring -o name` --address 0.0.0.0 3000:3000 -n monitoring &
 ```
-After you can access grafana by going to the following address: [http://192.168.50.13:3000](http://192.168.50.13:3000).
+After that you can access grafana by going to the following address: [http://192.168.50.13:3000](http://192.168.50.13:3000).
 In addition to Kubernetes dashboards, you will find a dashboard with consumer and producer metrics, as well as a Kafka dashboard.

 Login: admin